-Table 2 shows the result of another random scene of quads, but now we measured the average frame rate from samples of FPS obtained when navigating throughout the scene during 50 seconds.
+Table 2 shows the result of another random scene of quads, but this time we measured the average frame rate in FPS obtained when navigating throughout the scene for 50 seconds.
 The exact same camera path was used for the scenes with and without labels.
 Tests were performed in two resolutions: 600x400 and 1920x1200 and it is once again shown that the performance difference tends to be null for a scene with a larger number of objects.
-In scenes with fewer objects the difference reaches 5% but the rates are still very high.
-There have been some cases with the 600x400 resolution where the resultant average was slightly higher when using labels.
-Such difference is insignificant and can be explained by the interference of events external to the program, like operations of the operational system.
+In scenes with fewer objects, the difference reaches 5% but the rates are still very high.
+There have been some cases with the 600x400 resolution in which the resultant average was slightly higher when using labels.
+Such a difference is insignificant and can be explained by the interference of events external to the program, like operations of the operational system.

 Comparative performance tests for a camera trajectory with and without the use of labels.